mozman/ezdxf/docs/source/tutorials/custom_data.rst

-The :ref:`extension_dictionary` is a regular DXF :class:`~ezdxf.entities.Dictionary` which can store (key, value) pairs where the key is a string and the value is a DXF object from the OBJECTS section but not graphical DXF entities.
+The :ref:`extension_dictionary` is a regular DXF :class:`~ezdxf.entities.Dictionary` which can store (key, value) pairs where the key is a string and the value is a DXF object from the OBJECTS section.
 The usual objects to store custom data are :class:`~ezdxf.entities.DictionaryVar` to store simple strings and :class:`~ezdxf.entities.XRecord` to store complex data.